 An easy to find ingredient that's popular in many recipes are peppers.
-The first thought might be sweet bell peppers, but did you know that there are a ton of pepper varieties other than bell peppers?
+The first thought might be sweet bell peppers, but did you know that there are a ton of different types of pepper varieties other than bell peppers?
 Sweet, mild, hot, and some even unbearable, most types have great use in the culinary world.

 You probably know how to work with bell peppers, which are ideal when making stuffed peppers since they're big and have a sweet flavor, but there are a few pepper varieties that might be worth trying out if you haven't already.